ljablunovsky/Spring-2022-CMPINF-0010-Final-Project-Notebook-/README.md

 https://data.wprdc.org/dataset/city-steps/resource/43f40ca4-2211-4a12-8b4f-4d052662bb64
 https://data.wprdc.org/dataset/parks/resource/fa329e3d-89ff-4708-8ddf-81bfedcad11d

 The first dataset gives information about all the steps and stairways in Pittsburgh.
-The second dataset gives infor
+The second dataset gives information about the parks in Pittsburgh.